ohhorob/JSONKit-in-framework-demo/README.markdown

 The branch `DeviceFixed` tests for the required class variables being uninitialised, and forces a call to `+load`, preventing the assertion failure on device.

+Also, the Framework target was created and configured as per the steps here – http://simplyitinc.blogspot.com/2011/04/creating-static-framework-in-xcode-4.html

 Running The Demo
 ==============